berkekiran/smart-contracts/advanced-contracts/pool/README.md

 These contracts are robust solutions for projects looking to create a token pool in an efficient and secure manner.
 However, they should be thoroughly tested and audited before use in a production environment.

-## PoolAdvanced.sol

-The `PoolAdvanced.sol` contract extends the functionality of the basic pool contract by adding more complex features such as a locking pool, which tracks the total amount of tokens locked, the balance of tokens in the pool, and the amount of tokens locked per address.
-It also allows for locking of tokens by administrators, unlocking of tokens by administrators, and claiming of tokens by the addresses for which tokens have been locked.

-### Overview

-The contract uses the OpenZeppelin contracts for `IERC20` (an interface for ERC20 tokens) and `AccessControl` (for role-based access control).

-The contract has several key features:

-- **Roles**: The contract defines two roles, `ADMIN` and `DEPOSITOR`, which have permissions to perform certain actions such as depositing tokens and enabling/disabling depositing and withdrawing.
-- **Token Contract**: The contract interacts with an ERC20 token contract, which is specified at the time of contract deployment.
-- **Locking Pool**: The contract maintains a locking pool, which tracks the total amount of tokens locked, the balance of tokens in the pool, and the amount of tokens locked per address.
-- **Locking, Unlocking, and Claiming**: The contract allows for locking of tokens by administrators, unlocking of tokens by administrators, and claiming of tokens by the addresses for which tokens have been locked.
-- **Withdrawal**: The contract allows for withdrawal of tokens and native tokens (e.g., Ether) from the contract by administrators.

 ## PoolBasic.sol

 The `PoolBasic.sol` contract is a simpler version that allows for basic depositing and withdrawing of tokens from the pool.
 It maintains a pool balance, which tracks the total amount of tokens in the pool.
 The contract allows for depositing of tokens into the pool and withdrawing of tokens from the pool.